 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: MIXED

-The foundation promotes theistic evolution, which regard religious teachings about God as compatible with modern scientific understanding about biological evolution.
-Theistic evolution is not in itself a scientific theory, but a range of views about how the science of general evolution relates to religious beliefs in contrast to special creation views.
-Overall, Biologos does support the theory of evolution which would classify this website as pro-science.
-However, they ascribe evolution to the hand and workings of God, which is not known or provable, therefore we rate this source as a mild pseudoscience website.
-(D. Van Zandt 8/20/2017)
+The foundation promotes theistic evolution, which regards religious teachings about god as compatible with modern scientific understanding of biological evolution.
+Theistic evolution is not a scientific theory but a range of views about how the science of general evolution relates to religious beliefs in contrast to special creation views.
+In general, Biologos does support the theory of evolution, which would classify this website as pro-science.
+However, they ascribe evolution to the hand and workings of God, which is not known or provable.

 Overall, we rate the Biologos Foundation a mild pseudoscience website based on ascribing evolution to the hand and workings of God, which is not known or provable.
 (D. Van Zandt 8/20/2017) Updated (04/01/2022)